Frequently asked questions

 What is respite care?

-Also called temporary care, respite care is a short-term stay (a few days to a few weeks) at a community in a furnished apartment with access to all available amenities and services.
-We offer this option for seniors who need temporary care in a caregiver’s absence, are recovering from an illness or injury or just want to try out a community before moving in permanently.
-Most of our communities offer temporary care.
+Also called temporary stay, respite care is a short-term stay (a few days to a few weeks) at a community in a furnished apartment with access to all available amenities and services.
+We offer this option for seniors who need temporary stay in a caregiver’s absence, are recovering from an illness or injury or just want to try out a community before moving in permanently.
+Most of our communities offer temporary stay.

 Costs and coverage